bcgov/moh-prime/documentation/HpdidLookup-API.md

 ## Step 2:  Call HpdidLookup API with one or more HPDID values

 An HPDID is associated with an enrollee's BCSC in a 1-to-1 manner.
-In the call to this API, pass along the interested HPDIDs (for multiple PRIME enrollees) that share the same `careSetting`, the `careSetting` value (see Appendix for possible values), as well as the token obtained in the previous step, e.g.:
+In the call to this API, pass along the interested HPDIDs (for multiple PRIME enrollees) from the calling system, the `careSetting` value (see Appendix for possible values), as well as the token obtained in the previous step, e.g.:

 ```
 curl --location --request GET 'https://dev.pharmanetenrolment.gov.bc.ca/api/v1/provisioner-access/gpids?hpdids=gtcochh2vajdtodkby27kspv554dn4is&hpdids=kax2r4lbr2ejsew4ba5bivvsk5onfqaj&careSetting=NHA' \
 --header 'Authorization: Bearer eyTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTT'
 ```

-### Guidance on parameters
+### About the parameters

-The `careSetting` parameter should be set to the Health Authority code of the "calling entity" (e.g. VCH when using the "VPP Connector" API client).
+Values for `hpdids` should only be for the users of the system permitting them to access PharmaNet (???).
+Whether or not a user may potentially work at another care setting, for privacy and security reasons, the `hpdids` can only be sourced from the data of that installation of software.

+The `careSetting` parameter should be set to the Health Authority code where the software used by potential PRIME enrollees is installed.
+For example, in the special case of CareConnect software, if it is installed in a Health Authority care setting, the code of that Health Authority should be passed.
+However if it is installed in a PCHP care setting, `CC` should be passed.

-There is a limit to the number of HPDIDs accepted in a single call:  10 (subject to change depending on performance testing results).
+Also there is a limit to the number of HPDIDs accepted in a single call:  10 (subject to change depending on performance testing results).
 If too many HPDIDs are provided, a HTTP status code of 400 (Bad Request) is returned.

 ### API Response scenarios